jolson615/tech-exchange-2021/u1-html-git/intro-to-command-line-cloud-shell-and-git-clone-add-commit-push.md

 Instructors and students should have created accounts on Github and on Cloud Shell.

 Instructors should also organize their Github repositories to make it easy to demo in the introduction of Github.
+Repository names  and the hierarchy of the files should be self explanatory.

 Prepare a Github repository with an index.html file that contains links to the students' files.
 These links will not be functional yet but are placeholders for now.
 Example: